-Regulations for the Degree of PhD undertaken in an EPSRC Centre for Doctoral Training and the Degree of EngD undertaken in an EPSRC Centre for Doctoral Training the EPSRC Centre for Doctoral Training in Energy Storage and its Applications;
+Regulations for the Degree of PhD undertaken in an EPSRC Centre for Doctoral Training and the Degree of EngD undertaken in an EPSRC Centre for Doctoral Training the EPSRC Centre for Doctoral Training in Advanced Biomedical Materials (PhD); the EPSRC Centre for Doctoral Training in Advanced Metallic Systems (EngD and PhD, post 2019 only: EngD or PhD with integrated PGDip);

 - 1. A person may be admitted as a full-time student candidate. - 2.
-The programme of study and research will be pursued for not less than three years except in the case of PhDs undertaken in:
+The programme of study and research will be pursued for not less than two years except in the case of PhDs and EngDs undertaken in: